jup-ag/space-station/labs/2-perpetual-exchange/4-how-it-works.md

 ## Overview

-Our perpetual exchange is LP-to-trader perpetual exchange based on oracle prices.
+Jupiter Perps is a LP-based perpetual exchange based on oracle prices.

 Our pool consists of 5 tokens, SOL, ETH, WBTC, USDC, and USDT.
-Liquidity providers deposit one of the pool tokens into the pool in exchange for LP tokens representing their share of the pool.
+Users acquire JLP by swapping on [Jupiter Swap](https://jup.ag/swap/USDC-JLP).
+Jupiter Swap automatically finds the cheapest way of acquiring JLP, by swapping to the desired asset and depositing that, or purchasing off the market.

-A trader may open a leveraged position by putting up collateral and borrowing the rest of the position from the pool.
+Traders open leveraged positions by putting up collateral and borrowing the rest of the position from the pool.

 ## For Traders